Clifra-Jones/Smartsheet/docs/index.md

 The primary usage for this module is to create or consume Smartsheets within powershell.

 **Warning**
-: This module can be very dangerous and you can cause serious damage to a production Smartsheet if you are not careful and do not fully understand what you are are doing.
+: This module can be very dangerous and you can cause serious damage to a production Smartsheet if you are not careful and do not fully understand what you are doing.
 See the section above about creating a Developers account to test your processes.

 ### Get a Smartsheet as an array of powershell object